HaeJnk/HaeJnk/README.md

 - 👋 Hi, I’m Heajin.
 - 👀 I’m interested in Design/UIUX/WebProgramming/Game.
-- 🌱 I’m currently learning html, css, javascript.
+- 🌱 I’m currently learning html, css, javascript and C.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 'ramong4028@gmail.com' .